1955 Chevrolet: Body design

 Additionally, Chevrolet drastically changed its body design.
 The 1955 Chevrolet had smooth straight panels on the sides and hood.
 This was a major departure from previous years for Chevrolet.
-Although Ford introduced what would be the first "shoe box" body design in 1949, GM and Chrysler were slow to catch on, only slowly replacing some of their bubble-like hood and side panels with flatter ones each year, without achieving a full shoebox look by 1954.
+Although, Ford introduced what would be the first "shoe box" body design in 1949, GM and Chrysler were slow to catch on, only slowly replacing some of their bubble-like hood and side panels with flatter ones each year, without achieving a full shoebox look by 1954.
 But in 1955, Chevrolet designed the entire car with the full shoebox look.
 Along with the flatter straighter panels, the 1955 also had modern cues like wrap-around glass on the windshield, and triangular tail lights that jutted outward.
 This new look, combined with new power and engineering, made the 1955 an instant hit with the buying public and a critical success.

 The car's popular "shoe-box" body style and chassis were carried over to 1956 (with changes to some of the front and rear aesthetics and bottom body line), and then carried over to 1957 (where the body was lengthened several inches in the rear and more drastic aesthetic changes were made).

-The 1955, 1956 and 1957 Chevrolets are sought after by collectors, enthusiasts and hot rodders, and the three model years are often referred to by the given nickname of the "tri-fives."
+The 1955, 1956 and 1957 Chevrolets are sought after by collectors, enthusiasts and hot rodders, and the three model years are often referred to by the nickname the "Tri-Fives."
 Collectors will pay a premium for two-door models, and even more for the Bel Air version, especially the two-door hardtop (two-door, no side post).
-Today, 1955 Chevrolet two door hard tops command top dollar.